 Hungary was established by the Huns, and the Huns were accepted as one of the Turkic tribes by Turkic people.

 For this reason, Hungary and Turkic countries are becoming more and more aligned politically.

 Despite the similarities between Hungarian and Turkic Languages, the Hungarian Language is distinctly different from other Turkic languages.

 Still, various Turkic groups live in China.
-Uyghur language with its 11 Million native speakers, is the most spoken Turkic Language in China.
+Uyghur language, with its 11 Million native speakers, is the most spoken Turkic Language in China.

 Additional Reading Suggestion: Languages Similar to Turkish – Is Turkish Mutually Intelligible? and Is Turkish a Language?
 Origins of the Turkish Language

-Are Turkic Languages Easy or Hard to learn?
+7. Are Turkic Languages Easy or Hard to learn?

 Turkic Languages may be hard to grasp for English and other Indo-European speakers.